Multi-reference factor analysis: low-rank covariance estimation under unknown translations: Recovering the covariance matrix

 \section{Recovering the covariance matrix $\Sigma_x$}

-This section describes our algorithms for estimating a low-rank $\hat{\Sigma}_x$ (and consequently the covariance matrix of $x$, i.e. $\Sigma_x$) from the observations $y_1,\ldots,y_{N}$ with an arbitrary noise variance $\sigma^2$, and provides appropriate statistical consistency guarantees.
+In this section we describe our algorithms for estimating a low-rank $\hat{\Sigma}_x$ (and consequently the covariance matrix of $x$, i.e. $\Sigma_x$) using $N$ observations $y_1,\ldots,y_{N}$ from the model~\eqref{eq:MRFA model def}--\eqref{eq:x model}, with an arbitrary noise variance $\sigma^2$.
+We also provide appropriate statistical consistency guarantees for these algorithms.